toksaitov/nbody-starter/Readme.md

                 [debug acceleration scale (~100)] > <file to write the output>
 ```

-You can also run the serial program in the following way
+You can run the serial program as follows:

 ```
 time ./nbody <time period (~10-100)>           \